cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 specializations can either provide a bonus to a check to which they apply, or can be a requirement.
 Certain types of equipment or exceptional tasks contain these perquisites in their description.
-Specializations can have different levels , Apprentice, Journeyman, and Master.
+Specializations can have different levels as do Expertise areas themselves, Apprentice, Journeyman, and Master.

 To become a Apprentice, Journeyman ,or Master you need a Expertise Area value of 4, 8, or 12 in the Expertise Area governing the